 - ½ tsp. salt

 Separate the eggs, and keep the whites to use somewhere else—like a merengue or your Whiskey Sour.
 Using an immersion blender or mixer, beat the yolks with the sugar in a large mixing bowl until the mixture lightens in color.
 Add dairy to a large bowl, then add the liquor and salt, then slowly beat in the egg mixture.
 Pour into glass jar or bottle and store in the fridge indefinitely.
-To serve, pour about 5 ounces into a small glass, and garnish with some freshly grated nutmeg.
+To serve, pour about 5 oz. into a small glass, and garnish with some freshly grated nutmeg.

 Notes on Ingredients